 - Failure to provide necessary documents or information for us to determine eligibility.

 All denials are based on the policies and regulations found in our Admissions and Continued Occupancy Policy (ACOP) for public housing and our Administrative Plan for the HCV program.
 The BCHA is prohibited by federal law from discriminating on the basis of race, color, religion, sex, national origin, age, familial status, and disability.

 How does the BCHA determine the ranking for the waiting list?

-The BCHA gives a preference to two categories of applicants:
+The BCHA gives a preference to three categories of applicants:

 - veterans and surviving spouses of veterans, and

 - applicants who live or work in Berks County, Pennsylvania (residency preference).